ivan-hc/OBS-Studio-appimage/README.md

-# OBS-Studio-appimage
-OBS Studio AppImage created from the official PPA.
+This is an attempt to create OBS Studio AppImage from the official PPA.

 #### WARNING: this build is higly experimental, this repo only provides a builder ([here](https://raw.githubusercontent.com/ivan-hc/OBS-Studio-appimage/main/obs-studio))... any help appreciated!